cacophony-wj/licentia_quests/README.md

 _Licentia QUESTS_ is variant of _Licentia_, one of _Wabbajack's_ oldest and most well-regarded adult modlists, featuring optional non-fetish content with the _OSuite_ series of _OSA / OStim_ mods and an emphasis on build variety, backed up by an accessible Power Fantasy design philosophy.
 It _greatly expands_ the default _Licentia_ Content with over a dozen alternate Profiles to suit multiple playstyles.
 You can read about all the available Profiles for _Licentia QUESTS_ [here](PROFILES.md).

+#### More Information

+If you are interested in examining a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/licentia-quests-1/edit)

 ### System Specifications

 The recommended setup for an enjoyable experience **at 1080p** is at least